-So, those are 7 of the best online tools for sourcing in recruitment.
+So, those are 7 of the best online recruitment tools for sourcing.
 Each one provides specific benefits, and each one shows that sourcing has come a long way from cold calling candidates in their lunch break.
 Use some (or all) of the apps listed, streamline your sourcing efforts, and you’ll find it much easier to find, engage, and place candidates.

 If you want more tips and tricks to help you source the very best candidates, download our Ultimate Guide to Sourcing Top Talent below: